Build your application on the Rackspace cloud

-Note: We recommend that you back up databases frequently and retain them for a long period of time.
+Note: Rackspace recommends that you back up databases often and retain them for a long period of time.

 Backups on Windows

-If you are using Windows®, we recommend that you take the following steps:
+If you are using Windows®, Rackspace recommends that you take the following steps:

 - Verify or configure backup jobs for your web and app servers at C:\inetpub.

 - Verify or configure your database backups (the location to which you are dumping your database files).
-We recommend that you use frequent backups and long retention.
+You should use frequent backups and long retention.

 Using block storage is a great way to increase the amount of storage space that your application can use.
 You can include block storage in a cloud backup, and also save the volumes as image snapshots.
-If you’re using Cloud Block Storage, it is important to verify the following things:
+If you’re using Cloud Block Storage, it’s important to verify the following things:

-- Verify and configure backup of any Cloud Block Storage volumes.
+- Verify and configure the backup of any Cloud Block Storage volumes.

 - Verify that your attached Cloud Block Storage volumes reconnect after reboot.

-Monitoring can alert you if your site becomes nonresponsive.
-Customers with our Managed Operations service level can choose to automatically alert Rackspace Support when monitoring notices conditions that might be of concern.
+Monitoring can alert you if your site becomes unresponsive.
+Customers with Rackspace Managed Operations service level can choose to automatically alert Rackspace Support when monitoring notices conditions that might be of concern.